JiuTongBro/vqnerf_release/geo/NeuS-ours2/README.md

 python dtu_geo.py --case <scene_name>
 ```

-As the geometry occlusion in CG data are more complex, we also introduce the visibility term in the rendering of CG scenes to better model the shadows.
-The extraction of the visibility terms is slow (take several hours or even 2-3 days).
+As the geometry occlusion in CG data are more complex, to better model the shadows, we also include the visibility term in the rendering of CG scenes.
+The extraction of the visibility terms is slow (takes several hours or even 1-2 days).
 And the extracted data takes up a lot stoage (about 50G for one scene with about 100 views).

 You may accelerate it by running the geometry extraction on multiple GPUs, e.g.: